Big Brother Brasil 18

-Big Brother Brasil 18 is the eighteenth season of Big Brother Brasil which premiered on January 22, 2018, on the Rede Globo.
-The show is produced by Endemol Globo and presented by Tiago Leifert.
+Big Brother Brasil 18 was the eighteenth season of Big Brother Brasil which premiered on January 22, 2018, on the Rede Globo.
+The show was produced by Endemol Globo and presented by Tiago Leifert.

 The grand prize is R$1.5 million with tax allowances, plus a R$150,000 prize offered to the runner-up and a R$50,000 prize offered to the housemate in 3rd place.

 On April 19, 2018, psychology student Gleici Damasceno won the competition with 57.28% of the public vote, over waiter Kaysar Dadour and journalism student Ana Clara Lima & systems analyst Ayrton Lima.

 For the first time, the BBB had three winning women in a row.

 Housemates

 The cast list with sixteen Housemates was unveiled on January 18, 2018.

 In addition to the 16 regular Housemates, a 17th Housemate would compete that would be composed of two members of the same family.
 Initially, four members of the family entered the house with Brazil voting which two would continue in the game – this eviction was held on Day 7.